CascadePass/Sleeper/README.md

-# Introduction
+# Context

-**Sleep Apnea** is a common problem, affecting 1 in 7 people world wide.
-The gold standard treatment for sleep apnea (SA) is CPAP and BiPAP, machines that deliver pressurized air to hold the airway open.
-It can be difficult to know how to set a PAP machine up, especially what pressures to use.
-An increasing number of patients are diagnosed through home tests, who usually do not go on to do a titration study.
+**Sleep Apnea** (SA) is a common problem, affecting 1 in 7 people world wide.
+The gold standard treatment for SA is CPAP and BiPAP, machines that deliver pressurized air to hold the throat open.
+It can be difficult to know how to set a machine up, especially what pressures to use.
+An increasing number of patients are diagnosed through home tests instead of in labs, and have less complete information about their sleep problems.

+Modern machines have auto modes that work well enough for most users, so it's becoming common to not go on to do a titration study.
+In the lab, a technician would watch the patient sleep and adjust their pressure settings about every 20 minutes, watching the reaction, going through a titration protocol.
+This ends with the best pressure settings for a patient.
+When the auto mode isn't working and a titration study isn't an option, people use the logs from their machine to find minimum and maximum pressures to let the machine choose from.

 # Project Summary

-**Sleeper** is a desktop application designed to help people with sleep SA understand their sleep, with the goal of improving it.
+**Sleeper** is designed to help people with sleep SA understand and improve their sleep.
 Sleeper can import the logs created by a PAP machine and draw charts to visualize what happened overnight and help users see patterns.
+It's designed to help new PAP users answer questions like:

+* Should I run my machine in auto (APAP) or manual (CPAP) mode?
+* What pressure(s) should I use?
+* How many of these breathing problems are what people call "sleep/wake junk?"
+People have poor breathing control during N1 stage sleep, the transition between wakefulness and sleep.
+These might cause oxygen problems, but can't disrupt your sleep cycle yet at this stage, so being able to filter them out for a better picture of sleep fragmentation is important, but missing from Oscar and Sleep HQ.

 # Technology

-Sleeper is written in C# and targets .NET Core.
-It uses Avalonia for the UI and SQLite for the database.
+Sleeper is a desktop application written in C#, targeting .NET Core.
+It uses Avalonia for the UI and [SQLite](SQLite Home Page) for the database.

-Additionally Sleeper rests on the shoulders of giants, and owes a great debt to several open source projects:
+Additionally Sleeper stands on the shoulders of giants, and owes a great debt to several open source projects:

-* **[StagPoint.EuropeanDataFormat.Net](https://github.com/StagPoint/StagPoint.EuropeanDataFormat.Net/)** to read the EDF files that contain the CPAP data.
+* **[StagPoint.EuropeanDataFormat.Net](https://github.com/StagPoint/StagPoint.EuropeanDataFormat.Net/)** to read and parse the EDF files that contain the CPAP data.
 * **[cpap-lib](https://github.com/EEGKit/cpap-lib)** allows client applications to read, explore, and analyze the data recorded by a CPAP machine.
 * **[Scottplot](https://scottplot.net/)** for charting.
 * **[Newtonsoft](https://www.newtonsoft.com/json)** for parsing JSON.